 The overall winner in the 27 player competition was Shane Timoney with a round of 30 for a Net score of 18!
 The joint runners-up were James Brennan and Michael Scanlon who both scored a Net 21(-6).

-I finished in a tie for 12th place, with John in 18th and Emily in 23rd.
+I finished in a tie for 12th place and Emily in 23rd.

 The competition was a nice way to spend a few hours and I'd definitely play in some more Pitch & Putt/Par-3 competitions at the course in the future.
 The Stockwood Park Mini/Par-3 Golf course is well worth a play if you're in the area.
 There is a good Driving Range facility at the club too, along with a bar and if you're so inclined a full 18-hole BIG Golf course.